orangedsoft/RailsAutoCompleteHelper/README.md

 7. **Press Escape** a bunch to hide the app.
 8. **Press Command-1** while the app is active to clear all input and start you with a blank field.
 9. **Press Command-R** to reload all models/functions/properties/associations for the project.
 The app will automatically do this every 3 minutes.
-8. **Press Shift-Return** with an item selected to open its definition file in VSCode, as long as you have the [VSCode CLI](https://code.visualstudio.com/docs/editor/command-line) installed.
+10. **Press Shift-Return** with an item selected to open its definition file in VSCode, as long as you have the [VSCode CLI](https://code.visualstudio.com/docs/editor/command-line) installed.
+11. **Press Command-N** to open the abbreviations editing window.
+Abbreviation sets are shown along with your models, and can be used to group and autocomplete abbreviations.
+12. **Press Command-O** to change the current directory of abbreviation sets.
+This needs to be set in order to add abbreviations as they are all saved to text files.
+You can keep multiple directories with different groups of abbreviation sets for different purposes.

 ---
 ## Requirements to modify/build the code in this repository